cstaylor/UnixTimeEvents/README.md

 see how I did it (nothing special).

 This project has a complete UI example.
 When using these classes in your own project that builds everything from a nib, remember to input the NSWindow subclass in the object inspector's Custom Class field.
+One trick that I do is override -initWithContentRect:styleMask:backing:defer: and add an NSLog message: if the logging message doesn't appear when the nib is loaded, that means I forgot to set the custom class.

 Run the program and press the spacebar.
 You should see the down and up events in the attached NSTextField, and the up event is also logged using NSLog, showing how you can register more than one handler per event type.